bhch/django-jsonform/docs/guide/inputs.rst

-Read the document on :doc:`Template tags and filters </templatetags>` for full list of available filters.
+All the available tags and filters are listed in :doc:`Template tags and filters </templatetags>` document.

 Formatting datetime in Python code
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^